eldobbins/cookiecutter-quarto-website/README.md

 ## Features

-- Contains the basic building blocks to create a [Quarto based website](https://quarto.org/docs/websites/).
+- Contains the basic building blocks to create a [Quarto based website](https://quarto.org/docs/websites/) or a [Quarto web book](https://quarto.org/docs/reference/projects/books.html).
-  - [_quarto.yml](https://quarto.org/docs/websites/website-navigation.html#top-navigation) configuration file to generate the website navigation
+  - [_quarto.yml](https://quarto.org/docs/websites/website-navigation.html#top-navigation) configuration file to generate the website navigation or a book table of contents.
-  - index.qmd to serve as the homepage of the website
+  - index.qmd to serve as the homepage of the website or the first chapter of the web book.
+  - about.qmd to provide a citation for the website or an appendix in the web book.
+  - optionally included R code block as an example on inline code.
 - a [GitHub action](https://github.com/features/actions) workflow to publish the website to [GitHub Pages](https://pages.github.com/)
 - .gitignore file that will ignore the rendered HTML of the site
 - several subdirectories to install content into